canstralian/Purple-Team-Cybersecurity-Dataset/README.md

 Bias, Risks, and Limitations

 While efforts have been made to balance the dataset, there may still be inherent biases due to the nature of the source data.
-Users should be aware of these potential biases and exercise caution when applying the dataset to different contexts.
+Users should be aware of these potential biases and exercise caution when interpreting the results.

 Recommendations